 - March 2021: New Bruker 600-MHz spectrometer, with broad-band Prodigy CryoProbe (cooled with liquid nitrogen).
 See system overview here.

 - May 2020: Click here for Covid-19 Safety Video.

 - Mar 2020: CORES Physical Distancing Efforts In Response to the Coronavirus: Remote Connection to Your Campus Computer

 - May 2018: Farewell to Professor Ian Fleming (Cambridge) after six years in a row teaching Chem 530 "Structure and Spectroscopy" every spring semester.

-- April 2018: Nikki Duay hired as a technical assistant with a bachelor's degree in chemical engineering.
+- April 2018: Nikki Duay hired as an operations manager with a bachelor's degree in chemical engineering.